-As well as a survey, it’s important that you invest in a professional valuation before you commit to buying the pub.
+As well as a survey, you must invest in a professional valuation before you commit to buying the pub.
 Of course, if you’re taking out a loan or a mortgage to finance the purchase, you’ll need this valuation as part of the application.
 If you’re paying in cash, however, make sure you still get an independent valuation to confirm the value of the business.

 Training and Qualifications

-If you’ve never run a pub before, you’ll need to complete the necessary qualifications and training in order to obtain your personal licence.
-You’ll also need to prove to a magistrate the you have a working knowledge of licensing laws before they will grant you a license to serve alcohol.
+If you’ve never run a pub before, you’ll need to complete the necessary qualifications and training to obtain your personal licence.
+You’ll also need to prove to a magistrate that you have a working knowledge of licensing laws before they will grant you a license to serve alcohol.